-Applicants may request special test provisions because of a disability, medical or behavioural condition or injury.
-Supporting documentation is usually required.
+Applicants may request disability provisions for the test if the child has a disability, including a medical or behavioural condition or injury, to ensure reasonable access to the test.
+Supporting documentation is required.

-If your child has a disability or condition that could affect his or her performance on the test, you can ask for special test provisions when you apply.
-You must provide supporting documentation such as a medical certificate or diagnostic document, if you are requesting special test provisions.
+If your child has a disability or condition that could affect his or her performance on the test, you can ask for disability provisions for the test when you apply.
+After applying, you must provide supporting documentation such as a medical certificate or diagnostic document, if you are requesting disability provisions.

-The applicant, student's current public primary school principal and the person in charge of the test will be advised in writing of any special provisions granted for the test.
+The applicant, student's current public primary school principal and the person in charge of the test will be advised in writing of any disability provisions granted for the test.

 Students with disabilities or behavioural or medical conditions will be given special consideration by selection committees.

-Some possible test provisions for disabilities, medical or behavioural conditions include:
+Some examples of possible test provisions for disabilities, medical or behavioural conditions include:

 - large print test papers